OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Reminders.md

 In the second step of the wizard, the conditions are checked and displayed again.

-In the last step, you then enter the email text and can select whether coaches or owners should also receive a copy or whether a copy should be sent to an external address.
+In the last step, you then enter the e-mail text and can select whether coaches or owners should also receive a copy or whether a copy should be sent to an external address.

 ## Conditions for sending reminders